mbayani/Search-on-video/README.md

 ```

 ## How to use?
-The project has web interface.
+This project has web interface.
 On Windows Platform, run below commands:
 ```
 set FLASK_APP=application.py